 (i) A complaint of sexual harassment may be lodged by any aggrieved female to the Internal Complaints Committee in writing within three months of the occurrence of the incident and in case of a series of incidents, within three months of the occurrence of the last incident.

-The said time limit may be extended by a maximum period of three months with reasons to be recorded in writing by the complaints committee if it is satisfied that there existed circumstances which prevented the aggrieved female from filing the complaint.
+The said time limit may be extended by a maximum period of three months with reasons to be recorded in writing by the complaints committee if it is satisfied that there existed circumstances that prevented the aggrieved female from filing the complaint.

 (ii) If an aggrieved female is not able to make a complaint due to her being physically or mentally incapacitated, or death or any other reason, then the POSH Act provides that her legal heir or such other person as may be prescribed, may make a complaint.

 Furthermore, a supervisor or manager is to report immediately to the ICC if he/she is aware of conduct which is inconsistent with this policy or if he/she receives a report of conduct inconsistent with this policy.

 (iii) The complaint should contain all the material and relevant details concerning the alleged sexual harassment including the name of the contravener, details of the incident, place of the incident, names of witness (if any).

 (iv) The Internal Complaints Committee has the power to settle the matter between the aggrieved woman and the contravener through conciliation, at her request.
 This can be done before initiating an inquiry but the ICC has to make sure that there is no monetary settlement that has been made as a basis of conciliation.

 If a settlement is arrived at, the ICC needs to record the details of the settlement and forward it to the management of the concerned organization in order to take action as specified in the recommendation.
 A copy of the settlement is to be provided to both- the aggrieved woman and the accused.